null Skip to main content

 Priorities should also include form and technique before deciding on a lifting belt.
 Using the belt as a crutch without first learning good posture may lower the efficacy of long-term training.

-Choosing the Right Belt for Weightlifting
+Choosing the Right Belt for Weightlifting:

-If you are thinking about belt lift, selecting the correct lifting belt is absolutely vital.
+If you are thinking about Support belt selecting the correct lifting belt is absolutely vital.
 Maximizing your performance and safety depends on selecting a belt that fits your body and requirements; not all belts are made equal.
 These considerations should help you decide on a lifting belt:

 • Material: Leather belts give the best support for large lifts and are the most robust.
 For smaller lifts or longer training sessions, however, fabric belts are lighter and could provide better comfort.